-204.2.3 Home Energy Rater (HERS Rater)

-- Pass the national HERS Rater test with a score of at least 80%. - Demonstrate competency at certain tasks mentored by a Certified Trainer by completing two training ratings.
-These ratings must not contain any errors identified by RESNET approved rating software.
-Both ratings must have a reasonably acceptable level of accuracy when compared to the trainer's independent ratings of the same houses or building plans.
-The Trainer may chose for these tasks to be performed in a hands-on environment, from house plans, or through RESNET approved computer simulations.
-However at least one of the two training ratings must be a confirmed rating conducted inperson with a certified trainer on a real house, a RESNET approved training facility, or using RESNET approved computer simulations.
-The candidate must perform the following procedures during the confirmed training rating.
+Rating Field Inspectors who were certified prior to Jan 1, 2014 shall pass the RESNET Combustion Appliance Test, and The Work Scope Development Tests before Jan 1, 2015. - 204.2.3 Home Energy Rater (HERS Rater) - 204.2.3.1 Pass the national HERS Rater test with a score of at least 80%. - Demonstrate competency at certain tasks mentored by a Certified Trainer by completing two training ratings.
+These ratings mustshall not contain any errors identified by RESNET approved rating software.
+Both ratings mustshall have a reasonably acceptable level of accuracy when compared to the trainer's independent ratings of the same houses or building plans.
+The Trainer may choose for-these tasks to be performed in a hands-on environment, from house plans, or through RESNET approved computer simulations.
+However at least one of the two training ratings mustshall be a confirmed rating conducted in-person with a certified trainer on a real house, a RESNET approved training facility, or using RESNET approved computer simulations.
+The candidate mustshall perform the following procedures during the confirmed training rating. - 204.2.3.2.1 Use pressure differential diagnostics to identify intermediate buffer zones including (but not limited to) attics, garages, or crawlspaces. - 204.2.3.2.2 Identify insulation defects and account for them in energy analysis tool inputs. - 204.2.3.2.3 Identify insulation types, thickness, and alignment with air barriers. - 204.2.3.2.4 Measure pressure differences across the building envelope imposed by the operation of the home 's equipment.
+Measure operational air leakage imposed by the home and its equipment. - 204.2.3.2.5 Perform single point and multi-point building envelope leakage testing in accordance with the airtightness testing protocols contained in Chapter 8 Performance Testing and Work Scope.

-- Use pressure differential diagnostics to identify intermediate buffer zones including (but not limited to) attics, garages, or crawlspaces. - Identify insulation defects and account for them in energy analysis tool inputs. - o Identify insulation types, thickness, and alignment with air barriers. - Measure operational air leakage imposed by the home and its equipment. - Perform single-point and multi-point building envelope leakage testing in accordance with the airtightness testing protocols contained in Chapter 8 Performance Testing and Work Scope. - Perform duct leakage testing in accordance with the duct testing protocols contained in Chapter 8 - Performance Testing and Work Scope and interpret results. - Identify room and zone pressure imbalances caused by lack of ducted return air or pressure relief mechanisms such as transfer grilles or jumper ducts. - Use combustion gas sensing equipment and recommend methods of fixing leaks. - Perform CAZ, spillage, and CO testing in accordance with Worst-Case Depressurization and Combustion Appliance Testing protocols contained in the RESNET interim guidelines. - After passing the exam and completing the two training ratings, but prior to being certified, the candidate must complete three probationary ratings with a Rating Provider.
-At least two of the three probationary ratings must be confirmed ratings.
+- 204.2.3.2.6 Perform duct leakage testing in accordance with the duct testing protocols contained in Chapter 8 Performance Testing and Work Scope and interpret results. - 204.2.3.2.7 Identify room and zone pressure imbalances caused by lack of ducted return air or pressure relief mechanisms such as transfer grilles or jumper ducts. - 204.2.3.2.8 Identify gas leaks using combustible gas sensing equipment.
+If a leak is found, recommend that a certified technician repair the leak. - 204.2.3.2.8 Use combustion gas sensing equipment and recommend methods of fixing leaks. - 204.2.3.2.9 Perform CAZ, spillage, and CO testing in accordance with Worst-Case Depressurization and Combustion Appliance Testing protocols contained in the RESNET interim guidelinesChapter 8. - After passing the exam and completing the two training ratings, but prior to being certified, the candidate mustshall complete three probationary ratings with a Rating Provider.
+At least two of the three probationary ratings mustshall be confirmed ratings.